2013–14 Detroit Pistons season

-The 2013–14 Detroit Pistons season was the 73rd season of the franchise, the 66th in the National Basketball Association (NBA), and the 57th in the Detroit suburban area.
+The 2013–14 Detroit Pistons season was the 73rd season of the franchise, the 66th in the National Basketball Association (NBA), and the 57th in the Detroit area.

 In the off-season, the Pistons hired former player Maurice Cheeks as their head coach as well re-acquiring former Finals MVP Chauncey Billups.
 John Loyer replaced Cheeks mid-season.

 Following the season, Billups retired and Joe Dumars left his position as General Manager after 15 seasons.